Boy with special needs in tears most days as he is excluded from school activities

-THE mum of a boy in Blackwood with autism and asperges says he is being excluded from school activities leaving him going home crying.
+THE mum of a boy in Blackwood with autism and aspergers says he is being excluded from school activities leaving him going home crying.

-Aneirin Dean,9, a pupil at Bryn Primary School, also has a condition called chronic recurrent multifocal osteomyelitis – a rare bone condition.
+Aneirin Dean, nine, a pupil at Bryn Primary School, also has a condition called chronic recurrent multifocal osteomyelitis – a rare bone condition.

 Aneirin has been statemented and has two people supporting him at school.